reactiveui/Camelotia/README.md

 - <a href="https://github.com/robinrodricks/FluentFTP">FluentFTP</a> FTP implementation
 - <a href="https://github.com/sshnet/SSH.NET/">SSH.NET</a> SFTP implementation
 - <a href="https://github.com/vknet/vk">VkNet</a> Vkontakte SDK for .NET
-- <a href="https://github.com/googleapis/google-api-dotnet-client">Google Drive</a> SDK for .NET
+- <a href="https://github.com/googleapis/google-api-dotnet-client">Google Drive</a> client SDK for .NET
+- <a href="https://github.com/MaterialDesignInXAML/MaterialDesignInXamlToolkit">Material Design</a> XAML controls and styles
+- <a href="https://github.com/MahApps/MahApps.Metro">MahApps Metro</a> XAML controls and styled windows
+- <a href="https://reactiveui.net/docs/handbook/events/">ReactiveUI.Events</a> turning regular events into observables
 - <a href="https://www.jetbrains.com/rider/">JetBrains Rider</a> and <a href="https://visualstudio.microsoft.com/">Microsoft Visual Studio</a> IDEs